kamu-data/kamu-docs/cli/quick-start.md

 Don't get distracted by the pretty notebooks and UIs though - we covered only the tip of the iceberg.
 The true power of `kamu` lies in how it manages data, letting you to reliably track it, transform it, and share results with your peers in an easily **<Term t="reproducible an verifiable" id="verifiability"/>** way.

-Please continue to the [self-serve demo](/demo) for some hands-on walkthroughs and tutorials, and check out our other [learning materials](/learning-materials).
+Please continue to the [online tutorial](/start/tutorial) for some hands-on walkthroughs and tutorials, and check out our other [learning materials](/start/learning-materials).